 What is ELDAC?

 End of Life Directions for Aged Care (ELDAC) is a national specialist palliative care and advance care planning advisory service.
-This service comprises a comprehensive website and a telephone advisory service.
-These resources will equip care providers with skills and information to help older Australians receive high-quality end of life care.
+This service comprises a comprehensive website with resources to equip care providers with skills and information to help older Australians receive high-quality end of life care.

 ELDAC uses innovative technology solutions to assist those who work in aged care and palliative care.
 The tools will provide access to information and resources including online toolkits for those who provide residential aged care, home care and primary care.
 Other digital and technology initiatives include a digital dashboard that can be embedded by IT companies for use by clients using their IT system, and a careworker app and online self-care tool, both currently in development.